A motivic version of the theorem of Fontaine and Wintenberger: Abstract

 \section{Abstract}

-We prove the equivalence between the categories of motives of rigid analytic varieties over a perfectoid field $K$ of mixed characteristic and over the associated (tilted) perfectoid field $K^{\flat}$ of equal characteristic.
+We establish a tilting equivalence for rational, homotopy-invariant cohomology theories defined over non-archimedean analytic varieties.
+More precisely, we prove an equivalence between the categories of motives of rigid analytic varieties over a perfectoid field $K$ of mixed characteristic and over the associated (tilted) perfectoid field $K^{\flat}$ of equal characteristic.
 This can be considered as a motivic generalization of a theorem of Fontaine and Wintenberger, claiming that the Galois groups of $K$ and $K^\flat$ are isomorphic.
-A main tool for constructing the equivalence is Scholze's theory of perfectoid spaces.